 Azure Database for MySQL

 Azure Database for MySQL is a relational database service in the Microsoft cloud based on the MySQL Community Edition database engine.
-This integration helps in identifying slow queries, tracking database-level activity, including connection, administration, data definition language (DDL), and data manipulation language (DML) events.
+This integration helps in identifying slow queries, and tracking database-level activity, including connection, administration, data definition language (DDL), and data manipulation language (DML) events.

 Log and metric types